bdvorsky/projekt_generovani_rozvrhu/README.md

 Program can be run with `schedule_generator.py` file using Python 3:
 * `./python3 schedule_generator.py`

-Output of the program is HTML document with constructed schedule visualised as a table:
+Output of the program is HTML document with constructed schedule visualised as a table for single lector:

 ## Algorithm